 “My clinical study is powered at 80%.
-It therefore has an 80% chance of being successful”.
-Unlikely!!
-The actual chance of success could be a lot lower.
+It, therefore, has an 80% chance of being successful”.
+In reality, the actual chance of success could be a lot lower.

 A lot of people are familiar with the concept of statistical power when planning their clinical trials and when deciding how many patients they need to treat.
 The statistical power of a study is the probability of rejecting a hypothesis such as two different treatments produce the same average value for the assessment in question, or equivalently, the probability of not missing a difference in treatments, when in fact there is a difference.
 However, power is often not the same as the probability of success, even if this “success” is purely defined as seeing a statistically significant treatment effect.